heyMP/web-starter-kit/README.md

 # [![Web Starter Kit](https://cloud.githubusercontent.com/assets/110953/11445049/f05512ba-9520-11e5-8fdb-8c8eb5f690d0.jpg)](https://github.com/google/web-starter-kit/releases/latest)

+## Installation

+If installing on Digital Ocean, make sure there is enough memory, probably 2G.
+If npm doesn't have enough it will silently fail getting packages and you will drive yourself crazy.

+If you get the error `no such directory in node-sass/vendor`, run `npm rebuild node-sass`.

 ## Overview

 [Web Starter Kit](https://developers.google.com/web/tools/starter-kit/) is an opinionated boilerplate for web development.
 Tools for building a great experience across many devices and [performance oriented](#web-performance).
 Helping you to stay productive following the best practices outlined in Google's [Web Fundamentals](https://developers.google.com/web/fundamentals/).
 A solid starting point for both professionals and newcomers to the industry.